Director – Guan Hu – 2019 – China – Cert. 15 – 149m – IMAX

 The story has been filmed twice before, in China as The Eight Hundred Heroes (Ba bai zhuang shi, Ying Yunwei, 1938) and in Taiwan again as The Eight Hundred Heroes (Ba bai zhuang shi, Ting Shan-Hsi, 1976) .
 The 2019 version has been shot with IMAX cameras and the level of visual detail on the screen is frankly astonishing.
 A whole section of Shanghai in 1937 has been created on the screen.
 On one side of the Souzou Creek is the war-torn area in the middle of which sits the Sihang warehouse.
 On the other is the International Concession, the area of Shanghai where the Europeans live, a bustling hive of neon-lit night life which the Japanese forces would leave well alone until 1941.
 The difference between the two areas couldn’t be more stark.
 A Good Year airship with international observers flies above the river.

 While the performances of the Chinese cast are generally excellent, director Guan doesn’t seem to know how to handle the Westerners who live alongside the Chinese in the Concession.
 Or perhaps he can’t really be bothered.
 Either way, the performances of the Westerners feels stilted and their dialogue artificial.
 This is a minor quibble, but perhaps a separate unit to deal with the English language script elements and cast performances would have worked wonders.

 For all the controversy surrounding it and despite the fact that certain moments tip over into unashamed and and overly emotive Chinese nationalism, this is nevertheless a stunning achievement which deserves to be seen on an IMAX screen it all its extraordinary production glory.

-The Eight Hundred is out in cinemas in IMAX in the UK on Wednesday, September 16th.
+Originally released in cinemas in IMAX in the UK on Wednesday, September 16th 2020.